 With all those ifs and more, it’s easy to make the case for a sideways-at-best equities market in coming months.
 If that’s so, what to do?

 Focusing on dividends is never a bad idea.
-Rocket-like stock appreciation is always sexier, of course, and who doesn’t like the trajectory of this chart of Amazon’s (AMZN) market cap?
+Rocket-like stock appreciation is always sexier, of course, and who doesn’t like the trajectory of this chart of Amazon’s mobile porn tube (AMZN) market cap?

 But thankfully many smart market commentators have in recent months pumped out persuasive articles on the power of dividends.
 We all know payouts are important, but being reminded helps encourage us to keep hunting for dividend-paying companies.